Here Are 6 Starting Points to Help You Build Your Resume

 - Oversaw daily operations of an office of X employees, organized office functions and managed daily schedules

 - Maintained office inventory and supported the office accountant in balancing the budget

 - Hired, onboarded and trained x new hires and supported the transition into the office environment

 A list of skills

-In chronological order, add the names and dates of the schools your attended.
+In chronological order, add the names and dates of the schools you attended.
 You'll also want to put the degrees or certifications you obtained.
-For positions that require a certain degree, hiring managers will want to make sure that you have the right certifications for the job.
+For positions that require a certain degree, hiring managers will want to make sure that you have the right credentials for the job.